code-with-amitk/Code-examples/System-Design/scalable/facebook/fb-messenger/README.md

   - A global file-3 containing all userId present on system.
   - Each user chats can be stored in chornological order with timestamps in seperate file.
 ```
+- **Communication**
+  - **1. Online User to server**
-- Client and server will communicate over web sockets.
+    - Client and server will communicate over web sockets, ie client will hold open connection with server.
+    - Server will maintain a hash table <key=userId, value=Connection-Structure>.
+When message comes for userId, server will search in O(1) and send message to userId.
+  - **2. Offline User**
+    - The server will store the message for a while and retry sending it once the receiver reconnects.

 ### 3B.
 User-1 sending Chat message to 100th or 1 Lac'th User
 ```c